Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Strong Hilbert space fragmentation

-Thus, the ``phase-separated'' drums in (i) dominate statistically for $n \in (1/4,1/3)$ and typical initial states in class $5$, that do not contain an extensive number of inert spins, nonetheless contain $O((1-12\gamma)L^2)$ unshaded plaquettes in the interior of such phase-separated drums where two-spin local correlators $\langle (\sigma^z_{j_x,j_y}+1)(\sigma^z_{j_x+1,j_y+1}+1)\rangle$ and $\langle (\sigma^z_{j_x,j_y+1}+1)(\sigma^z_{j_x+1,j_y}+1)\rangle$ stay pinned to zero for any such plaquette, thus evading ETH-predicted thermalization.
-This completes our analysis for the lack of ETH-predicted thermalization in typical initial states in class $5$ for all $n \neq 1/3$ by considering 2D quantum drums that are statistically dominant from the wire construction.
-We see that such initial states have either an extensive number of inert spins or an extensive number of two-spin next-nearest neighbor correlators that are pinned to zero or both.
+This completes our analysis for the lack of ETH-predicted thermalization in typical initial states for all $n \neq 1/3$.
+We see that typical initial states have either an extensive number of inert spins or an extensive number of two-spin next-nearest neighbor correlators that are pinned to athermal values or both.
+The situation is summarized in Fig.~\ref{phasedia} as a function of the density of up-spins (bosons), $n$.

-The case of the close packed drum with density of up-spins (bosons) $n=1/3$ with a Hilbert space fragment whose dimension scales as $\left(\varphi^{\frac{1}{6}}\right)^{L^2}$ seems more subtle since it contains neither inert spins nor unshaded plaquettes in its bulk.
-In fact, initial states that arise from a wire pattern composed of $(2/3)L^2$ of the system in a checkerboard drum pattern, with a local density $n=1/4$, and the rest of the system being fully inert with a local $n=1/2$ also yields the same leading scaling of its fragment size as $\left(\varphi^{\frac{1}{6}}\right)^{L^2}$.
+The case of the close packed drum (Fig.~\ref{2dDrums}, panel C) with density of up-spins (bosons) $n=1/3$ with a Hilbert space fragment whose dimension scales as $\left(\varphi^{\frac{1}{6}}\right)^{L^2}$ seems more subtle since it contains neither inert spins nor unshaded plaquettes (that harbor athermal next-nearest neighbor spin correlations) in its bulk.
+However, initial states that arise from a wire pattern composed of $(2/3)L^2$ of the system in a checkerboard drum pattern, with a local density $n=1/4$, and the rest of the system being fully inert with a local $n=1/2$ also yields the same leading scaling of its fragment size as $\left(\varphi^{\frac{1}{6}}\right)^{L^2}$.
+Thus, it is clear that there is no single dominant Krylov subspace even at $n=1/3$.
 We leave the issue of thermalization, or lack of it, or of an even more exotic feature like a behavior intermediate to both weak and strong Hilbert space fragmentation for the particular density of up-spins (bosons), $n=1/3$, as an interesting open problem.
 For completeness, we note that ED results on small systems points towards a strong Hilbert space fragmentation scenario even at $n=1/3$ (Fig.~\ref{FIGnum}, right panel).